devpedrolima/pedroLimaifg/README.md

 - 💻 Studying computer science
 - 🗣️ Fluent in English and Portuguese
 - 📷 I'm Photographer
+- 👨‍💻 I'm a front-end programmer on the Github Education part

 <br>
 <h2> My social networks 🤳📱</h2>